Spoilers for Dune and all Dune-derived media (books, films, games, television series).

 The enduring appeal of Dune, however, lies not simply in the new and bombastic ideas of giant sandworms or hyperspace navigators, but in the way in which these ideas are woven together with the themes of the story and the attention to detail.

-The geriatric spice melange is the fulcrum around which the Dune universe pivots.
+The geriatric spice melange is the hub around which the Dune universe pivots.
 Not only is it essential for space travel (because it allows navigators to develop and use their powers) but it can be used for all manner of scientific purposes, extends life, expands consciousness, goes nicely with a Sunday roast, and functions as a currency all at once.
 In the War on Drugs, this is the final boss.

 Spice functions as an analogy for water and oil throughout the series, although the preciousness of water and the consequences of a world gripped by water-poverty and an extreme climate are also explored in a chilling prophecy of our own day.

 Because spice is the cause of, and solution to, all of the galaxy’s problems, the notions of corporate control and private ownership are interrogated alongside the mechanism whereby the setting’s superhumans’ powers are effectively limited.
 There is not enough spice for everyone to be a navigator, and the navigators cannot function without the spice, and becoming a navigator involves a horrific transformation of body and psyche, which explains why there are relatively few psychic space wizards zooming around.
 This gives a place for the relatively normal people to thrive, as well as a middle ground for those not quite normal but certainly still limited, such as the “sorcerous” Bene Gesserit and the geneticist Tleilaxu.